Linda Carlson researches, writes and speaks on regional social history and avocationally pursues textile art and surface design.

 Humanities Washington

 The research done for Company Towns resulted in Carlson serving four years on the Humanities Washington speakers bureau, which provides speakers to community lecture series, historical associations and schools.
 Her topics: “Company Towns: How Women Shaped Employer-Owned Communities,” “Company Towns: Their Importance in the Modern West,” and “Speeders, Galloping Geese and Doodlebugs.”
-These presentations, each approximately an hour in length plus time for questions, are available for your group on a fee basis.

 Other Projects